-- (1) The material and design of BWMS piping systems are to comply with Pt 5, Ch 6, Sec 1. - (2) BWMS is to be arranged such that the ballast water flows to the farthest ballast tank at maximum capacity specified in the ballast water management plan. - (3) Where a vacuum may occur in the ballast line due to the height difference, a suitable protection means is to be provided, e.g. P/V valves or breather valves, and their outlets are to be led to safe area on open deck.
+- (1) The material and design of BWMS piping systems are to comply with Pt 5, Ch 6, Sec 1. - (2) BWMS is to be arranged such that the ballast water flows to the farthest ballast tank at maximum capacity specified in the ballast water management plan. - (3) Where a vacuum or overpressure may occur in the ballast piping or in the ballast tanks due to the height difference or injection of inert gas or nitrogen(N2), a suitable protection device is to be provided, i.e. P/V valves, P/V breakers, P/V breather valves, or pressure safety relief valve or high/low pressure alarms).
+The pressure and vacuum settings of the protection device should not exceed the design pressure of the ballast piping (BWMS categories 3a and 3b) or ballast tank (BWMS categories 3a, 3b and 3c), as relevant.
+(2022) - (4) For BWMS categories 3a, 3b and 3c, the inert gas or nitrogen product enriched air from the inert gas system and from the protection devices installed on the ballast tanks (i.e. P/V valves, P/V breakers or P/V breather valves) are to be discharged to a safe location on the open deck.
+(2022) [See Guidance]